WhatsApp/erlt/doc/01_intro.md

 The type checker (code name stErlang) is implemented in Scala.

 Type-checking works this way:
-- when processing a file in `st` or `ffi` mode, `erlt` serialises the abstract forms into [ETF](http://erlang.org/doc/apps/erts/erl_ext_dist.html)
+- when processing a file in `st` or `ffi` mode, `erltc` serialises the abstract forms into [ETF](http://erlang.org/doc/apps/erts/erl_ext_dist.html)
-- then `erlt` invokes stErlang to type-check the serialised forms
+- then `erltc` invokes stErlang to type-check the serialised forms
 - stErlang deserialises the forms (via [Jinterface](http://erlang.org/doc/apps/jinterface/jinterface_users_guide.html)) and performs type-checking.